-Greetings cards for children show 'damaging stereotypes' - BBC News
+Kids' greetings cards 'too stereotyped'

 During his parliamentary career Sir Peter worked to encourage women to enter the engineering profession and persuaded magazines aimed at teenage girls to address their portrayal of women.

 "We have lowest participation of women in engineering in Europe, probably the world.
-Our engineering companies are missing out on talent."
+Our engineering companies are missing out on talent," he said.

 The number and passion of responses - several hundred - indicates he may have hit a raw nerve.
 Already there have been outspoken campaigns against toy manufacturers that entrench stereotypes and some companies such as Lego have adapted their marketing as a result.